Hurry Up Tomorrow: Background

-Promotion
+Pre-release promotion

 June 2023–May 2024: Early teasers and promotion

 In June 2023, the Weeknd stated in a Variety interview: "I'm finishing the third part of this saga, of this trilogy.
 The name of it will come out soon."
 Recording therefore coincided with his musical and acting work for The Idol (2023) and the After Hours til Dawn Tour.
 The Weeknd continued to work on the album after this, sharing images of recording sessions between September 2023 and February 2024 at Conway Recording Studios in Los Angeles, alongside frequent collaborators Oneohtrix Point Never, Mike Dean and Metro Boomin, among others.

 On January 7, 2024, the second anniversary of Dawn FM, the Weeknd teased the upcoming album by posting the cover art for his previous two albums, along with a black slide featuring a white question mark in the centre.
 The slide was captioned with the number "3", indicating that the upcoming album would be the third in a trilogy.
 Later that month, he teased a possible collaboration with French electronic music duo Justice multiple times, who contributed to "Wake Me Up".

 On February 9, 2024, the Weeknd shared a picture from a recording studio and a written-down text "Everything fades...".
 On his birthday, February 16, he teased the album by posting pictures of the Los Angeles Theatre with text on its marquee: "This Story Has Three Chapters—The Greatest Trilogy Known to Man."
 On February 23, in three separate messages, he tweeted "Everything Will Fade".
 In the weeks following this message, he deleted most of his posts on X.

 On March 1, 2024, American record producer Mike Dean, a frequent collaborator of the Weeknd, celebrated his 59th birthday with a special concert at the Wiltern Theatre in Los Angeles.
 The Weeknd made a guest appearance, performing a reimagined version of "Take Me Back to LA", which he had previously teased on an Instagram livestream in March 2020.
 He also debuted a cover of "In Heaven", which originally featured in the 1977 film Eraserhead.
 American record producer Metro Boomin confirmed to be working on "a lot of stuff" for the upcoming album on May 22.